jamesrock/jamesrock/README.md

 ### Background

-I'm across the full front-end spectrum, including UX design, having built and contributed to many wonderful projects over the years.
+I'm across the full front-end spectrum, including UX design, having built and contributed to many wonderful projects over the years, working with well-known brands such as BMW, MINI, GSK, Sky Sports, Heineken, Post Office, Ben & Jerry's and London Fashion Week to name a few.

 ### Latest Project